Complex Regional Pain Syndrome (CRPS)

 How is CRPS diagnosed?

-Through medical history, physical exam, and diagnostic tests like X-rays and bone scans.
+Diagnosed based on medical history, physical examination, and diagnostic tests, including X-rays and bone scans.

 Is CRPS curable?